zhiyzuo/python-scopus/README.rst

 PyScopus is a Python wrapper for Scopus API: http://dev.elsevier.com/index.html

+** Updates on 09/07/2017

+- Improve: An authorized API key is used for debugging.

+- Website updated.

 ** Updates on 02/13/2017

 - Added 'search()'; (originally added in Dec.
 2016)